t9k/tutorial-examples/README.md

 ## Usage

-1. In your project, create a PVC named `tutorial` with a size of 4 GiB or more, and create a Notebook with the same name.
+1. In your project, create a PVC named `tutorial` with a size of 4 GiB or more, and a Notebook with the same name.
 The new Notebook need to be configured to use the just-created PVC (mounted to `/t9k/mnt`).
-If you want to access your notebook remotely, please toggle SSH.
-Other options for the notebook are at your choice (For the steps to create a PVC and Notebook, please refer to [Create a Notebook](https://t9k.github.io/user-docs/guide/develop-and-test-model/create-notebook.html)).
+If you want to access your notebook remotely, please toggle SSH on.
+Other options for the notebook are at your choice.
+For more details on how to create a PVC and Notebook, please refer to [User doc: Create a Notebook](https://t9k.github.io/user-docs/guide/develop-and-test-model/create-notebook.html).

 2. Open Notebook from Web UI or connect remotely using ssh to get a terminal.
-Then execute the following command to clone this repository (see [Using Notebook](https://t9k.github.io/user-docs/guide/develop-and-test-model/use-notebook.html)).
+Then execute the following command to clone this repository (see [User doc: Use Notebook](https://t9k.github.io/user-docs/guide/develop-and-test-model/use-notebook.html)).

 ```shell
 cd ~